CFRF Ghost Gear Removal and Prevention Program

 Ghost gear is a problem that extends along the New England coast.
 In Rhode Island’s Narragansett Bay, ghost gear is often caught in trawl nets and discarded at the end of trawl lines, damaging fishing nets and leaving piles of abandoned gear in channels.
 Other ghost gear hotspots in Rhode Island are located around islands popular to both commercial fishing and recreational boating and diving activities.

-Learn More About Our Removal Efforts:
+Learn More About Our Ghost gear removal and prevention Projects: